Post-Filing Timeline

 Potential Issues:

-- EDD may flag your claim for identity verification (ID.me).
+- EDD may flag your claim for identity verification via ID.me — complete this online immediately if prompted.

-- EDD may request more information about your pilot pay structure.
+- EDD may request more information about your pilot pay structure (variable monthly earnings confuse the automated system).

 Phase 3: Payment (Days 28-35)